-MacAttram is the author of over a thousand published articles and has specialist expertise in the areas of mental health policy, delivery and legislation.
+MacAttram is the author of over a thousand published articles and has specialist expertise in the areas of human rights, people of African descent, race equality and mental health policy delivery and legislation.

 Her published work covers issues of racial justice, international human rights, health inequalities and minorities, criminal justice and the police.

-She has also published work on issues of cancer care and ethnic minorities, deaths in custody, Taser, police use of force and state violence.
+She has published work on issues of mental health, cancer care and ethnic minorities, deaths in custody, Taser, police use of force and state violence.

 Her books include:

 - Towards a Blueprint for Action: building capacity in the black and minority ethnic voluntary community sector providing mental health services (2005).